-Slow living is a lifestyle where people endeavour to appreciate the simple things in life.
-They make a conscious effort to slow down their lives and strive to appreciate life on a deeper, more meaningful level, as opposed to simply doing as many things as they can at maximum speed.
+Slow living is a lifestyle where people strive to enjoy the simple things in life.
+They make a conscious effort to slow down their lives and appreciate life on a deeper, more meaningful level, as opposed to simply doing as many things as they can at maximum speed.

-People who partake in slow living try to live mindfully, such as by practising mindful eating.
-This involves individuals trying to stay mentally present while they eat and avoiding mindless activities like scrolling on social media or watching television.
-They may focus on things such as the flavours and textures of what they're eating while allowing thoughts to flow through them.
+People who partake in slow living try to live mindfully.
+For example, they may practise mindful eating.
+This involves individuals staying mentally present while they eat and avoiding mindless activities like scrolling on social media or watching television.
+Instead, they focus on the food, considering aspects such as its flavor and texture.

-Many find this to make eating and drinking a more enjoyable experience that increases their gratitude.
-For example, the simple act of eating a sandwich is transformed when one considers the time and care a farmer took to grow the tomatoes and lettuce that are inside it, or the baker who carefully made and kneaded the dough that forms the bread.
+For many, this makes their experience of eating and drinking, more enjoyable and increases their gratitude.
+The simple act of eating a sandwich is transformed when one considers the time and care a farmer took to grow the tomatoes and lettuce that are inside it, or the baker who carefully made and kneaded the dough that forms the bread.

 Image Credit: Peanuts from Giphy

-Slow living has seen a sharp spike in popularity in the last decade or so.
-This is perhaps unsurprising given the fast-paced nature of the modern world.
-The twenty-first century's rapid growth in technology has made it difficult for people to separate their work and school lives from their personal lives.
+Slow living has seen a particular spike in popularity in the last decade or so.
+This is unsurprising given the fast-paced nature of the modern world.
+The twenty-first century's rapid growth in technology has made it difficult for people to separate work and school lives from their personal lives.

-Whereas before computers and phones, students could go home and enjoy their free time away from school, nowadays teachers can send emails and set online assignments that students must attend to even at home.
-This makes it difficult for people to get 'me' time and detach from the stresses of work and school life.
-Overall, this makes life much more hectic.
+Before computers and phones, students could go home and enjoy their free time away from school.
+However, the growth of technology means that teachers can now send emails and set online assignments that students must attend to even at home.
+This can make it difficult for people to get 'me' time and detach from the stresses of work and school life.
+Overall, life becomes much more hectic.

 Slow living can remedy this difficulty.
-The lifestyle helps people take time to appreciate the small things in life, such as the simple pleasure of a cup of tea or a good book and reminds people of what actually matters in life.
+By encouraging people to appreciate small things, such as the simple pleasure of a cup of tea or a good book, we can stay rooted to what actually matters in life.
+Our work and responsibilities are nowhere near as important as our happiness.

-To put it simply, many ways!
-The great thing about slow living is how easy it is to partake in it.
+There are many ways you can partake in slow living—indeed, one of the best things about the lifestyle is how accessible it is.
 There's no manual you need to buy or philosophy books you need to read (although feel free to do either of these if they appeal to you).
-You simply need to take the time to do the things that you find meaningful.
+The most important thing is taking the time to do what you find meaningful.

 Many people think that if they're not constantly doing things deemed "productive", then they're wasting their time.
 However, this is untrue.
 Anything you're doing that brings you pleasure is most definitely a good use of time, no matter how "unproductive" it seems.

-Although different things bring different people pleasure, I will offer some ideas for activities that encourage slow living to help you get started on your journey to discover what works best for you.
+Although different things bring different people pleasure, I will suggest some activities that you can try out to help you get started on your slow-living journey.

 Image Credit: Marisa Martin from Unsplash